The Pareto principle in Sports and Economics in view of Runs Scored by Batters in the Indian Premier League: Discussions and Conclusions

 \subsection{Wealth Inequality}

-Now let us concentrate on wealth inequality.
-At first, we have calculated wealth inequality considering cumulative run for 1 session only.
-Starting from 2008, upto 2025, total 18 IPL seasons have been played.
-Considering each session once, one can calculate 18 values of the Gini and the Kolkata index which represent each session.
-These values has been listed in Table \ref{Table1} and plotted the same in Fig.\ref{fig2}.
-A careful observation of Fig.\ref{fig2} revels that the Gini index for wealth inequality/IPL season varies from 0.6 to 0.66.
-In this case, the average value of wealth inequality is around $g = 0.628$.
-The Kolkata index fluctuates between 0.72 to 0.76 with average value around 0.737.
-These results are for cumulative run count upto one season.
-If we compare this wealth inequality with the income inequality, we observe that wealth inequality is higher than the income inequality.
-Again, fluctuation in wealth inequality around the average value is comparatively higher than the income inequality.
+Now, let us focus on wealth inequality.
+At first, we have calculated the wealth inequality considering cumulative runs for 1 session only.
+Starting from 2008, up to 2025, total of 18 IPL seasons have been played.
+Taking into account each session once, one can calculate 18 values of the Gini and Kolkata index which represent each session.
+These values have been listed in Table \ref{Table1} and plotted the same in Fig.\ref{fig2}.
+A careful observation of Fig.\ref{fig2} reveals that the Gini index for the wealth inequality/IPL season varies from 0.6 to 0.66.
+In this case, the average value of wealth inequality is around $g = 0.63$.
+The Kolkata index fluctuates between 0.72 and 0.76 with average value around 0.74, and these results are for cumulative run count up to one season.
+If we compare this wealth inequality with the income inequality, we observe that the wealth inequality is higher than the income inequality.
+Again, the fluctuation in wealth inequality around the average value is comparatively higher than the income inequality.

-We have earlier discussed that, wealth accumulates over time.
-Keeping this point in mind, if we consider cumulative run upto more and more successive sessions of IPL, the cumulative run scored by batters will increase.
+We have discussed earlier that wealth accumulates over time.
+Keeping this point in mind, if we consider cumulative runs up to more and more successive sessions of the IPL, the cumulative runs scored by the batters will increase.
 Now, let us check how inequality in wealth varies in the above process.
-The same has been shown in Fig.\ref{fig3}, Fig.\ref{fig4} and Fig.\ref{fig5}.
+It has been shown in Fig.\ref{fig3}, Fig.\ref{fig4} and Fig.\ref{fig5}.